snd/whois-available/README.md

 each whois server has a different way of saying whether domains are available or taken.
 **whois-available normalizes those differences for [over 180 common TLDs](src/servers.coffee) so you don't have to !**

+three steps

+1. list of all whois servers from iana

 features

 high quality, integration tests, 180 supported domains